ULHPC/tutorials/deep_learning/horovod/README.md

     [X] Gloo
 ```

-Check if your deep learning framework is checked, MPI and NCCL.
+Ensures that the deep learning framework you wish to use is checked, along with MPI and NCCL.

 ## HPC/AI methodology